 Roswell Park Team Uncovers New Mechanisms of Oxidative Stress Regulation

 BUFFALO, N.Y. — Regulation of oxidative stress is critical to cell survival.
-New preclinical research from Roswell Park Cancer Institute (RPCI) has revealed two key mechanisms by which oxidative stress is regulated in normal and cancerous cells.
+New preclinical research from Roswell Park Comprehensive Cancer Center (Roswell Park) has revealed two key mechanisms by which oxidative stress is regulated in normal and cancerous cells.

 Oxidative stress occurs when a cell is not able to adequately remove reactive oxygen species (ROS), or reactive molecules that result from the metabolism of oxygen.
 To alleviate these toxically high levels of ROS, cells activate NF-E2-related transcription factor 2 (Nrf2), which normally resides in the cytoplasm.
 Under conditions of oxidative stress, however, Nrf2 relocates to the nucleus, where it induces transcription of antioxidant genes.